CompIsle/compisle.github.io/docs/git/git-basics.md

 	For GitHub this means press the 'New' button, come up with a name for the repo, possibly (depending on your account type) select Private/Public (use Public by default), you want an empty repo so do not check any of the boxes.

 	Copy the repo url it wil be something like `https://github.com/<uname>/<repo>`

+> Logging in to GitHub
+>
+> Before we can make changes we will need to be authenticated and authorized to do so.
+Currently there are two ways this can be done whether at the command line or in Visual Code.
+You can authenticate using the web site (simple, once, but you have to do it __every__ time you make a change, gets old, quickly) or using a Personal Access Token (more to think about the first time, but once only).
+To create a PAT, find Settings - it's in the dropdown from your profile/account icon in the top right of your dashboard).
+Now scroll down until you see `Developer Settings' in the left side menu (it is near the bottom).
+On the next screen, select 'Personal Access Tokens' in the left menu.

 +  Back in a Visual Code terminal